Travel With Firearms

 • The gun case must be locked securely so the firearm may not be accessed by anyone other than yourself.
 Make sure the gun case can not be pulled open in any way, even partially.

-• Travelling within or from the US only.
-TSA recommend that you provide the key or combination to the security officer if he or she needs to open the gun case.
-Alternatively use TSA approved locks.
+• USA Flag Travelling within or from the US only.
+It is not recommended that you use TSA approved locks on your gun case in line with the current legal requirements.
+Read More.
 Federal regulations prohibit unlocked gun cases (or cases with broken locks) on aircraft.

 • Re-check all the carriage of firearms regulations just before travelling with your specific airline(s) in case there are any changes.